kobotoolbox/kpi/cypress/README.md

 For example, to run the command-line only tests without the above options, use `npx cypress run --config video=false,screenshotOnRunFailure=false`.

 Alternatively, you could set the environment variables `CYPRESS_VIDEO` and `CYPRESS_SCREENSHOT_ON_RUN_FAILURE`.

+#### How to override the baseUrl

+We have configured Cypress to read its baseUrl from `KOBOFORM_URL` because it's likely you'll already have that set from kpi or kobo-install.

+You can override this with `CYPRESS_BASE_URL`, or any other method of configuration.

 # Writing tests